tmoreton/trckfi/outstatic/content/posts/savings.md

 ---
-title: 'Save for Your Goals Faster and Build Your Financial Safety Net'
+title: 'Save for Your Money Goals Faster and Build Your Financial Safety Net'
 description: 'Start small, automate, and build a habit.
 Whether your goal is homeownership, a trip, or paying off debt saving allows you to achieve your financial goals.'
 coverImage: '/assets/blog/savings.png'
 date: '09.11.2023'